scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

     print(x, y)

-  Running this script prints out the moving average time series of the 2 stocks.
+Running this script prints out the moving average time series of the two stocks.
-  We can also create a "software package" which achieves the similar thing in a more modular way.
+We can also create a software package which achieves the similar thing in a more modular way.

   .. code-block:: python